GSA/ficam-playbooks/_playbooks/playbook-pam.md

 The Common Sense guide presents readers with 19 best practices to mitigate insider threats within organizations, with accompanying case studies for each.
 Practice 10 involves instituting stringent access controls and monitoring policies on privileged users.
-Due to privileged users’
+Due to privileged users’ elevated access, cases of insider threat involving these individuals often have a significant impact on organizations.
+As a result, case studies for the other 18 best practices listed in the Common Sense Guide prominently feature privileged users.

 (^70) SP 800- 53 , Security and Privacy Controls for Federal Information Systems and Organizations, Revision 4, NIST, April 2013.
 [SP 800-53]
 (^71) Common Sense Guide to Mitigating Insider Threats (4th Edition), CERT Insider Threat Center, Software Engineering Institute, Carnegie
 Mellon University, December 2012.
 [Common Sense Guide]

-ICAM Privileged User Instruction and Implementation Guidance Draft

-elevated access, cases of insider threat involving these individuals often have a significant impact on organizations.
-As a result, case studies for the other 18 best practices listed in the Common Sense Guide prominently feature privileged users.

 ## Appendix B: Classifications of Insider Threats and Privileged